Braves vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have won 25 of the 39 games they were listed as the moneyline favorite this season (64.1%).
+- The Braves have a 25-15 record in games they were favored on the moneyline (winning 62.5% of those games).

-- The implied moneyline probablility in this matchup gives the Braves a 67.7% chance to win.
+- Based on this contest's moneyline, the Braves' implied win probability is 54.5%.

-- Atlanta has played in 47 games with over/under set, and have combined with opponents to go over the total 28 times (28-18-1).
+- In the 48 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 29 times (29-18-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.